Manav-Kapoor/code-kata/README.md

   2. Backend - Node.js (Express)

 How to run the project?
-  1. Running the backend: Open a terminal -> cd server -> node index.js.
+  1. Running the backend: Open a terminal -> cd server -> npm install -> node index.js.
-  2. Running the frontend: Open a terminal -> cd client -> npm run start.
+  2. Running the frontend: Open a terminal -> cd client -> npm install -> npm run start.

 What is the backend doing?
 The backend consists of two routes: